Making Participation Work

 - To develop and deliver communications so professionals have access to good quality information and resources.

 - Further develop and recruit for the regional young people’s engagement teams.

 Throughout the programme, Making Participation Work has delivered quality outcomes for professionals and young people alike.
 These have included:

 - Developing an audit tool to support local areas to assess the extent of their participation.
 This is included as a module within the existing LA audit tool.

-- Providing expertise to practitioners through nine regional events to support deeper understanding of how participation is central to the implementation of the reforms.
-These events responded to learnings from the first year of the project such as developing strategic participation and regional support structures.
+- Providing expertise to practitioners through local and regional events to support deeper understanding of how participation is central to the implementation of the reforms and how local areas can develop participation practice

 - Continuation of FLARE, the national advisory group to DfE and regional young people’s engagement groups.

 - Young people's conferences, that have brought together children and young people from all over England, all with different experiences of participation.

 While young people’s views have been a key influence within SEN and disability legislation and implementation, there is still work to be done at national and local levels to ensure that: